-- ECE worked alongside the planning committee, hosting a series of workshops and meetings to convince them that the final conversion scheme was the right approach for this complex site.
+- ECE worked with planning and conservation officers, hosting a series of workshops and meetings to ensure them that the final conversion scheme was the right approach for this complex site.

 - Floor area was increased with the addition of the glass extension to the existing building, with the lettable business space exceeding expectations for rental yields.